hudson-and-thames/mlfinlab/docs/source/codependence/information_theory_metrics.rst

     I[X, Y] = (-1) * H[C(X, Y)]
     \end{gather*}

-According to Dr. Marti, these two estimators have some advantages over the standard approach:
+According to Gautier Marti, these two estimators have some advantages over the standard approach:

 -  First, continuous marginals (think the distribution of returns of each stock) have a potentially unbounded support making it hard to bin properly.